-Over the last few years I’ve received a number of commissions from clients who have a home in Italy and who have wanted a painting of their property.
-Each building has been quite different in terms of size and location but they have all had their own distinct charm and appeal.
+Over the last few years I’ve received a number of commissions from clients who have a home in Italy.
+They have asked me to do a painting of their property.
+Each building has been quite different in terms of size and location.
+However, they have all had their own distinct charm and appeal.
 Doing Paintings of Italy was something I never expected when I set out as an artist.

 The following morning I woke up before 7am and drove straight to the property to catch the early morning light.
 I was just in time.
 I found a suitable vantage point in between some olive trees which gave a delightful aspect of the house nestling in its own little valley.
 Initially it was shrouded by a shadow being cast by the hill behind me but as soon as the sun rose above the horizon it was bathed in a warm golden hue.

-I quickly embarked on a small sketchbook study in a tiny leather bound book purchased direct from the Fabriano Factory in Le Marches from a previous trip and whilst the paint was drying I took a number of photographs of the rapidly changing early morning light.
-The owners served me a very welcome and much appreciated coffee before I crashed on with another watercolour study, this time of the olive grove which surrounded their home.
+I quickly embarked on a small sketchbook study in a tiny leather bound book purchased direct from the Fabriano Factory in Le Marches I bought it on our first trip to Umbria.
+Whilst the paint was drying I took a number of photographs of the rapidly changing early morning light.
+The owners served me a very welcome and much appreciated coffee before I crashed on with another watercolour study.
+This time it was of the olive grove which surrounded their home.

 I returned to capture the evening light but we decided that the mornings work was going to be sufficient to enable me to do the finished painting, a 21″ x 14″ watercolour which the client was delighted with.

-Susan and I will be returning to Italy in September for a painting project in Florence and will be happy to meet up with anyone wishing to discuss any possible commissions of properties, holiday homes or favourite views, places to paint in Italy.
+Susan and I will be returning to Italy in September for a painting project in Florence.
+We will be happy to meet up with anyone wishing to discuss any possible commissions.
+This can include properties, holiday homes or favourite views and places to paint in Italy.